September 20, 2017

 For the BFS present and future, the path to thriving depends upon a commitment to continuous improvement towards sustainable progress in our academic, community-building, finance, and spiritual dimensions in the decades and centuries to come.
 Thank you all for joining us on this path.
 We’re off to an amazing start.

-The 2017-18 school year that begins next month marks the 150th year of Brooklyn Friends School’s continuous operation.
-The celebration of our sesquicentennial year offers opportunities to reflect on the many accomplishments achieved by BFS students, faculty/staff, and alumni over this historical period while also looking forward to our school’s promising future trajectory.
+The 2017-18 school year marks the 150th year of Brooklyn Friends School’s continuous operation.
+This celebratory year offers opportunities to reflect on the many accomplishments achieved by BFS students, faculty/staff, and alumni over this historical period while also looking forward to our school’s promising future trajectory.

 From its very beginnings, the growth and development of Brooklyn Friends School have been directly linked to the Brooklyn communities from which BFS first emerged.
 The School’s founding year of 1867 proved to be especially significant in Brooklyn’s history.

 In April, 1867 – one month after the New York Monthly Meeting of the Religious Society of Friends authorized a group of trustees “to open a school as proposed”—the charter authorizing a private company to build and operate an East River bridge (now universally known as the Brooklyn Bridge) was voted through the New York State Legislature in Albany.
 A month later, John Roebling was named the company’s Chief Engineer.

 Many current and former Lower School parents know that a dramatic student presentation of the story of the construction of the Brooklyn Bridge, particularly highlighting the crucial role of Emily Warren Roebling, wife of John Roebling’s son, Washington, who served as Chief Engineer of the project after his father’s accidental death very early in the project in 1869, forms a central curricular element in the Second Grade’s academic program.